 I will moderate comments with the same ethical standards that I apply to my own blog posts.
 I will not approve any comments which I judge to be offensive to groups or individuals, or which I think are intentionally inflammatory or designed to hurt people.
 When commenting on posts please bear in mind that people viewing this site may be autistic themselves or care for someone who is autistic, and that they could be located anywhere in the world.
 Please celebrate and respect these cultural and neurological differences.

-Visitors to this site are very welcome to take and adapt any of the ideas or approaches described in my blog posts; one of my purposes in setting up the blog is to share and disseminate knowledge, information and ideas so I would be very happy if people found something on the site which they wanted to build into their own practice.
-However, please note that the writing on this blog is my original work and any use of my writing (poetry or prose) should be acknowledged.
+Visitors to this site are very welcome to take and adapt any of the ideas or approaches described in my blog posts or articles; one of my purposes in setting up the blog is to share and disseminate knowledge, information and ideas so I would be very happy if people found something on the site which they wanted to build into their own practice.
+However, please note that the writing is my original work and any use of my poetry or prose should be acknowledged.
 The poems on this site have all been published previously and can be reproduced with appropriate acknowledgement of my books (see ‘Poems’ page on this site for details).
-The blog posts can be quoted from if you wish, but please acknowledge the source.
+The blog posts and articles can be quoted from if you wish, but please acknowledge the source.
 Thank you.